bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ### _Tones_

-This is a cheat sheet on how to create tone sounding sounds, that was created by a community memeber [Nowrench](https://x.com/NoWrench).
+This is a cheat sheet on how to create tone sounding sounds by using the Expletive/Beep tag, that was created by a community memeber [Nowrench](https://x.com/NoWrench).
 ![TTS-Melody-Guide](https://github.com/bikutaa-dev/Shorthand-SSML-BikuEdition/assets/64921696/53866c05-31bd-4ca0-af25-2113acb58d29)